 This team is linked to the profile theme Human Health and Life Sciences.

 Not everyone lives a healthy lifestyle and COVID-19 has deteriorated healthy lifestyles even more.
 Dream Team VU ProFIT! develops a novel approach to improve the lifestyle of VU staff and students.
 The team employs innovative measurements and methods with regard to nutrition, movement, sleep and psychosocial factors (for instance stress and motivation) and translates the collected information into made-to-measure recommendations using optimal communication techniques and practical applications.
 Measurements are performed in the labs of the departments of Human Movement Sciences, Health Sciences and Psychology to test the new approach and to monitor and quantify the lifestyle improvement of VU staff and students.

-The VU ambassadors of this Dream Team are prof. dr. Hein Daanen and prof. dr. ir Marjolein Visser
+The VU ambassadors of this Dream Team are prof. dr. Hein Daanen and dr. Hanneke Wijnhoven.

 Hein is human movement scientist and professor in Exercise Physiology of the Faculty of Behavioural and Movement Sciences.
 His research focuses on human adaptations to heat and cold.
 The last five years he was involved in the management of three Dream Teams of TU Delft and VU: Human Power Team (fastest cyclist of the world), Wasub (fastest human powered device under water) and Pulse-Racing (fastest cyclist using muscle electrostimulation in spinal cord injured athletes).